[###style:css-sidetoc]

 The "mentoring" is a feature.

-* First of all, Etherpad is older than gdocs; as a matter of fact, gdocs started when the Etherpad's team was poached to create it; the open source project had to restart with a new one!
+* First of all, Etherpad is older than gdocs.
+(As a matter of fact, gdocs started when the Etherpad's team was poached to create it; the open source project had to restart with a new one!)

 We need to create our own media

-"User manuals" can help you master tools ...
+"User manuals" can help mastering tools

 But as already said, using these tools effectively goes beyond just "tool instructions".